 How we use Twitter

-The @BBSRC Twitter account is managed by the digital communications team, on behalf of colleagues across the organisation.
+The @BBSRC Twitter account is managed by the News team, on behalf of colleagues across the organisation.

 We do not use any automation (such as tools that generate tweets from RSS feeds) to post content on Twitter.